obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

 :func:`~obspy.signal.cross_correlation.similarity_detector`.

-In the first example we will determine the origin time of the 2017 Korean nuclear test, by using a template of another test in 2013.
-We will use only s single channel of the station IC.MDJ.
+In the first example we will determine the origin time of the 2017 North Korean nuclear test, by using a template of another test in 2013.
+We will use only a single channel of the station IC.MDJ.

 .. plot::
+    :context:
     :include-source:

     from obspy import read, UTCDateTime as UTC from obspy.signal.cross_correlation import correlate_stream_template, similarity_detector